The Best Savings Accounts in Delaware for 2023

 Louviers Federal Credit Union

-Louviers Federal Credit Union, headquartered in Newark, is the fifth largest credit union in Delaware.
+Louviers Federal Credit Union, headquartered in Newark, is the fifth-largest credit union in Delaware.
 It serves more than 18,000 residents around the state at four different branches.
 It offers several different accounts, including a Preferred Savings Account, which offers an above-average savings interest rate in exchange for a high minimum balance of $2,500.
 This account offers other benefits, like overdraft protection for your checking account and monthly dividends.

 How We Picked: Our Methodology

-We found the best savings accounts in Delaware by analyzing savings accounts offered by online banks, local and regional banks and credit unions, and national banks.
-We looked at current rates offered on savings accounts at over 25 banks along with fees, requirements to open an account, availability of ATMs, access to customer service, and convenience of online and in-app banking.
+We looked at current rates offered on savings accounts at over 25 banks, along with fees, requirements to open an account, ATM availability, access to customer service, and the convenience of online and in-app banking.

-Our choices for the best savings accounts in Delaware reflect bank offers and market conditions at the time of our analysis.
 Financial institutions change their rates and other features regularly, so it’s a good idea to check the latest rates directly with any banks you’re considering using.

 How to Choose a Savings Account in Delaware